Polydactyly: Ulnar or postaxial

 This is the most common situation, in which the extra digit is on the ulnar side of the hand, thus the side of the little finger.
 This can also be called postaxial polydactyly.
 It can manifest itself very subtly, for instance only as a nubbin on the ulnar side of the little finger, or very distinctly, as a fully developed finger.
 Most commonly, the extra finger is rudimentary, consisting of an end phalanx with a nail, and connected to the hand with a small skin pedicle.
 Mostly one neurovascular bundle can be identified, with no tendons present in the extra digit.
-In case of a fully developed extra finger, the duplication usually presents itself at the level of the metacarpophalangeal joint.
+In case of a fully developed extra finger, the duplication usually presents itself at the level of the joint.
 A triplication of the little finger is very rare.
 Ulnar polydactyly occurs ten times more often in African populations.
 The incidence in Caucasians is reported as 1 in 1,339 live births, compared with 1 in 143 live births in Africans.
 Ulnar polydactyly is also often part of a syndrome.
 In patients with African ancestry ulnar polydactyly mostly occurs isolated, whereas the presentation in Caucasians is often associated with a syndrome, though in a retrospective review, only 4 of 37 cases of ulnar polydactyly in Caucasians were syndromic.